From Research to Rescue: Empowering Singaporeans to Respond to Emergencies

 The most telling quadrant?
 Knowledgeable but inexperienced—people who theoretically know what to do, but might struggle to act confidently in a real crisis.

-This reframed our challenge.
-The app needed to do more than teach—it had to build emotional readiness.
+This tells us that the app needed to do more than teach—it had to build emotional readiness.

 Crafting a Voice That Steadies Hands